SlavikKhrapach/SlavikKhrapach/README.md

 - **Looking for an internship/entry job position**
 - **Pursuing a Bachelor's degree in Software Development**
-- **Currently working on a job board website for [Green River College](https://www.greenriver.edu/)**
+- **Currently contributing to Savi Finance startap, implementing a feature with a team**
-  - Utilizing technologies: HTML, CSS, Bootstrap, PHP, JS, f3 framework, SQL.
+  - Utilizing technologies: TypeScript, JSON RPC, Kubernetes, MongoDB, GraphQL

 ### Connect with me: